Covid 19 coronavirus: Child's family notified of positive result minutes after dropping her off at school

 - Covid 19 coronavirus: Ministry of Health chasing info after travellers to Malaysia test positiv...

-Just over 20 minutes later, at 8.39am, the girl's family was notified the result had come back positive.
+Just over 20 minutes later, at 8.39am, the girl's family received a phone call from a medical officer confirming the test had come back positive.

 "This is the date the Ministry [of Health] was formally notified and it is the same day we publicly reported the case," a spokeswoman said.